 While dominating markets and forcing would-be subscribers to use his platforms, the social media giant will gain access to even more user data.
 Allowing for more people to be connected to Facebook-friendly sites and apps means that an even greater part of the world’s population will now be able to be identified, documented, data-mined, and sold to third-party companies and individuals, just like the rest of the connected world.

 Read More: Facial recognition: the new makeover of the selfie in 2016

 This is a tactic that has been used in the past with other industries.
 What happened after the Rockefeller Foundation, among others, sponsored Gender Equity and Women’s Liberation in the 1970s?

 “Women’s presence in the labor force has increased dramatically, from 30.3 million in 1970 to 72.7 million during 2006-2010,” according to the Huffington Post.

 This means that all of those women are now paying taxes to the Fed that weren’t before, and with both the mother and father away from home at work, the children are being raised by state-sponsored schools and institutions.

 Just like bringing “free” internet to developing countries, gender equality of course sounds like a sane, rational, and ethical proposal, but whatever beauty may lay on the surface, the ugliness lurks beneath.

-We live in an age where monopolized internet interests are being sold as freedoms, censorship as convenience, and labor as liberation.
+We live in an age where monopolized internet interests are being sold as freedoms and censorship as convenience.